Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

 \section{Vector-Valued Nash Games as Vector Optimization}

 In this section, we consider (generalized) non-cooperative games in which the $N$ players have vector-valued payoffs.
 This extends the settings of Section~\ref{sec:shared} and~\ref{sec:generalized} by allowing for the space of costs to be \emph{partially ordered}.
-As formalized below, the Nash equilibria in such a setting are w.r.t.\ Pareto efficient costs; as stated in, e.g.,~\cite{shapley1959,bade2005}.
-The problem of finding any of these Nash equilibria is typically extremely challenging and often requires the consideration of an infinite number of scalarized problems~\cite{Corley85,bade2005}, see Remark~\ref{rem:scalarization} below.
+As formalized below, and as stated in e.g.~\cite{shapley1959,bade2005}, the Nash equilibria in such a setting are w.r.t.\ Pareto efficient costs.
+The problem of finding any of these Nash equilibria is typically extremely challenging and often requires the consideration of an infinite number of scalarized problems~(see \cite{Corley85,bade2005} as well as Remark~\ref{rem:scalarization} below).
 Such problems naturally arise due to incomplete preferences in the costs, e.g., costs in multiple assets with transaction costs between these assets.

-In Section~\ref{sec:vector-Nash}, we will present the primary theoretical results of this section extending, e.g., Theorems~\ref{thm:nash-shared} and~\ref{thm:nash-generalized} to provide Corollary~\ref{cor:nash-vector} proving that the same characterization of Nash games as Pareto optimal points of a certain vector optimization problem also holds for vector-valued games.
+In Section~\ref{sec:vector-Nash}, we will present the primary theoretical results of this section extending, e.g., Corollary~\ref{cor:intersec_gen} to provide Corollary~\ref{cor:nash-vector} which proves that the same characterization of Nash games as Pareto optimal points of a certain vector optimization problem also holds for vector-valued games.
 Within this context we also provide a brief introduction to vector-valued Nash games.
-In Section~\ref{sec:vector-ex}, we will illustrate these results with numerical examples, which also demonstrates the computational advantages of the Pareto reformulation of vector-valued Nash games.
+In Section~\ref{sec:vector-ex}, we will illustrate these results with a numerical example, which also demonstrates the computational advantages of the Pareto reformulation of vector-valued Nash games.